Fighting Acne? Pay Special Attention To Your Hygiene

 Use The Right Products

 Granted, there is an endless amount of acne-fighting products out there.
-While this makes for a difficult choice, it does help you to avoid alcohol-based cosmetics.
+While this makes for a difficult choice, it does help you to avoid alcohol-based cosmetics6.
 Why should you avoid these?
 Alcohol is incredibly strong and it not only disinfects your skin, but it also goes as far as to rub any oil off from your surface – leaving your face way too open to flare ups.

 The alcohol content in a product may be in the form of normal rubbing alcohol one or even in the form of isopropyl alcohol, but it should be avoided either way.
 Be particularly attentive when you are choosing a toner, as these tend to often contain at least some amount of the irritating substance.

-Although maintaining top notch hygiene is crucial to cleansing your skin from whatever it is that causes it to breakout, remember to not overdo it.
+Although maintaining top-notch hygiene7 is crucial to cleansing your skin from whatever it is that causes it to breakout, remember to not overdo it.
 You do want to remove dead skin cells, but you still want to keep the good bacteria on there.
 Moreover, while you do want to remove excess oil, you definitely don’t want to take it all off – this will only cause your sebaceous glands to begin producing unnecessarily large amounts of oil to make up for its complete lack.

 In this vein, scrub your skin with soap but don’t use an antibacterial variety that is too strong for your skin type; shower in water that is the appropriate temperature, and don’t spend too much time in bath.
 Remember that even beneficial habits are only useful when done in a balanced way.